mmistakes/minimal-mistakes/_drafts/project-loom.md

 ```

 The name of our module doesn't matter.
 We used `virtual.threads.playground` but we can use any name we want.
 The important thing is that we need to use the `requires` directive to enable the incubator module.
 At the end of the article we will give an example of a Maven configuration that enables the preview and the incubator module.

+## 2. Why Virtual Threads?

+For people who already follows us, we made the same question on the article on [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/).
+However, we think that it is important to give a brief introduction to the problem that virtual threads are trying to solve.

+The JVM is a multithreaded environment.
+As we may know, the JVM gives us an abstraction of OS threads through the type `Thread`.
+Until Project Loom, every thread in the JVM was mapped directly to an OS thread.
+We can call such implementation of the `Thread` type as _platform thread_.

+The problem with platform thread is that they are expensive under a lot of points of view.
+First, they are expensive to create.